 9. It can be difficult for me to maintain a healthy work/life balance.

 Finding work/life balance is important to maintain motivation in your job.
 While it is certainly honorable and shows a strong work ethic to spend your time and energy on work, it is also necessary to prioritize resting, going on vacation, spending time with your family and enjoying hobbies.
 Doing so can help you feel refreshed when you are at work and can increase motivation, creativity and support a positive outlook.

-10. In the past, I have been uncomfortable with ambiguity.
+10. I have been uncomfortable working with ambiguity.